sriramyapanja/sriramyapanja/README.md

 # Hello!
-My name is Sri Ramya Panja which means
+My name is Sri Ramya Panja

 My background is in clinical healthcare, I trained as a dentist, with a strong foundation in biology and patient care.
 I hold a Master's in Health Informatics from Indiana University IndianapoliS.
 I now work across building EHR integrations, full-stack clinical applications, RAG pipelines with LLM evaluation, and mobile apps grounded in behavioral research.